Information for HIV positive patients using our services

 Contact details for our HIV services:

-Please note as of 23rd March 2020 all face to face clinic visits needed to stop for routine appointments in stable patients.
-Instead we are now planning to offer all of our stable patients at least one telephone appointment and one clinic visit this year for blood tests to reduce time spent in the hospital and to reduce your travel in line with COVID recommended advice and guidance.
+We are now offering all of our stable patients one telephone appointment and one clinic visit for blood tests and a general health check over the next year to reduce time spent in the hospital and to reduce your travel and time in line with COVID recommended advice and guidance.

-We will aim to provide you with all of your HIV medication during this time and are operating a normal Homecare service so your medication should arrive on time as usual.
+We are currently providing HIV medication through the Homecare delivery service so your medication should arrive on time as usual.

 What to do if you are running out of medication and have 14 days or less remaining

-If you normally receive your meds from the Homecare delivery service please call them on Telephone: 01604 433574 Free phone: 0800 0121 551 to confirm if they are due to deliver and let them know that you have less than 2 weeks left.
+If you normally receive your medication from the Homecare delivery service please call them on 01604 433574 Free Phone 0800 0121 551 to confirm if they are due to deliver and let them know that you have less than 2 weeks left.

 If you normally collect a prescription from the Hospital please call your usual clinic who can arrange more medication for you to collect.